 Every day across the state of Texas there is a commercial vehicle accident.
 In fact, Texas has more fatal big truck collisions than any other state.
 Some semi-truck accidents are minor, and some are devastating.
 In crashes where the legal damages have the potential to be significant, an early investigation is vital to a successful 18-wheeler accident claim.

 Here are a few essential points to consider after getting hit by a big rig.

 The rule of thumb is with fatal collisions or those with very serious injuries it is likely that the insurance company for the motor carrier and driver will send an accident investigation team to the site of the crash.
 The defense team usually starts with an attorney who is retained by the insurance company.
-Many of our recent trucking accident cases the defense attorney was actually at the scene of the crash before the vehicles were moved.
+In many of our recent trucking accident cases the defense attorney was actually at the scene of the crash before the vehicles were moved.

-Apparently, for victims or their families in the case of a wrongful death truck accident, having the defense interests at the scene and talking to officers and gathering evidence puts them at a disadvantage.
+Apparently, for victims or their families in the case of a wrongful death truck accident, having the defense interests at the scene talking to officers, and gathering evidence puts them at a disadvantage.
 If the defense attorney uncovers something that may hurt their case, the attorney usually climbs work product privilege to try to keep from having to disclose the negative information.

-The defense attorney usually brings an accident reconstruction expert to the site to gather measurements, take photographs and obtain information necessary to render an opinion that will be favorable to the defense.
+The defense attorney usually brings an accident reconstruction expert to the site to gather measurements, take photographs, and obtain information necessary to render an opinion that will be favorable to the defense.

 For these and other reasons, it is essential for the victim of a truck accident or the family of a loved one killed and a truck collision to retain the right attorney as soon as possible after the crash.